Back

 ShutterStock ©

 Tour leader for over 25 years, Etienne Frans has visited some of Latin America's most remote corners.
-Recently he led our Coq of the Rock Journey to Venezuela and Guyana and discovered two of the region's most beautiful and remote waterfalls, including the inspiration for Disney/Pixar's 'Up'.
+He led our Coq of the Rock Journey to Venezuela and Guyana and discovered two of the region's most beautiful and remote waterfalls, including the inspiration for Disney/Pixar's 'Up'.

 With a drop of about 1,000m the Angel Falls in Southern Venezuela are the highest waterfalls in the world.
 They were accidentally discovered by Jimmie Angel who crashed nearby them with his airplane in 1933.